Item 15: Understand the borrow checker

 Access Control

-There's an important Rust-specific extension to these data access rules: only the item's owner can move the item.
+There's an important Rust-specific aspect to these data access rules: only the item's owner can move the item.
 This makes sense if you think of a move as being some combination of creating (in the new location) and dropping the item's memory (at the old location).

 This can lead to some oddities for code that has a mutable reference to an item.
 For example, it's OK to overwrite an Option:

-fn overwrite(item: &mut Option<Item>, val: Item) {
+pub fn replace(item: &mut Option<Item>, val: Item) {

 *item = Some(val);